Crespo-Otero-group/fromage/README.md

 ### 3.2 Outputs

 The program only has three main outputs:
-  - `cryspy.out` which gives updates on all of the individual energies being calculatedm the total gradient norm and tne energy gap
+  - `cryspy.out` which gives updates on all of the individual energies being calculated, the total gradient norm and the energy gap
   - `geom_mol.xyz` which keeps a record of the optimising geometry
   - `geom_cluster.xyz` which combines `geom_mol.xyz` and `shell.xyz` for a better view of intermolecular interactions